Schedule Consultation

 [#2]Common Pitfalls When Project Management Lags[#2]

-Even with a strong design plan in place, renovations in NYC can quickly get off track without disciplined, hands-on project management.
-Below are some of the most common ways your renovation can go sideways when project oversight isn’t prioritized early and often.
+Even with a strong design plan, a NYC renovation can drift without disciplined, hands-on management.
+These are the most common ways a project loses its footing when oversight comes late.

-In projects that separate architect, designer, and general contractor without a unifying point of contact, the design intent can easily get lost in translation.
-Critical details (IE: custom millwork specifications or finish transitions) might not make it into the field.
-When there’s no one steering the ship from start to finish, those disconnects show up in costly change orders or even worse, missed opportunities.
+When a project separates architect, designer, and general contractor without a unifying point of contact, design intent can get lost in translation.
+Critical details, such as custom millwork specifications or finish transitions, may not reach the field.
+A single person accountable from start to finish keeps those details intact, where their absence surfaces as costly change orders or missed opportunities.

 Communication Gaps That Erode Confidence

-When communication with the client falls short—whether via unclear expectations, slow response times, or an inconsistent update cadence—doubt creeps in.
-Fair enough.
-Clients start second-guessing choices, questioning timelines, or requesting changes that create scope creep.
-A good project manager not only leads the team but manages the client relationship, ensuring transparency, clarity, and steady momentum throughout the process.
+When communication with the client falls short, through unclear expectations, slow responses, or an uneven update cadence, doubt sets in, and clients begin second-guessing choices or requesting changes that create scope creep.
+A strong project manager leads the team and manages the client relationship, holding transparency and steady momentum throughout.

 Blended dining and kitchen area from our condo renovation at 155 West 70th St. View the full renovation before and after.